marktkimball/branch-hill-baptist/src/pages/missions/index.md

 The great harvest field of the world demands laborers.
 It was our Lord Himself Who instructed us, "Pray ye therefore the Lord of the harvest, that he will send forth laborers into his harvest" (Matt.
 9:38).
 Every Christian needs to beseech the Lord on a regular basis that He will raise up more missionaries.
 The exploding population of the earth demands more witnesses.
 In recent years there has been a noticeable decline in the number of missionary volunteers.
 Large numbers of faithful missionaries are reaching retirement age, and to replace these workers alone will require a considerable increase in new appointees.
 Ask God to reach into your local church and motivate believers to present themselves for full-time missionary service.

-#### Peronsal spiritual life
+#### Personal spiritual life

 Too often our prayers for missionaries are directed toward physical or financial needs.
 These, however, are not the greatest needs of God's servants.
 Paul reminded the Ephesian believers that he was praying for them.
 He prayed "that the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him" (Eph. l:17).
-"The knowledge of him" [Christ] is the most important single ingredient for successful missionary service.
+"The knowledge of him" \[Christ] is the most important single ingredient for successful missionary service.
 Ask God to make the missionary holy.
 Ask Him to enlarge his prayer life and his faith.
 The missionary needs to be filled with the Spirit and, as a result, to be evidencing the fruit of the Spirit.
 He needs insight into the meaning of Scripture.
 He must have wisdom in discerning the will of God and in making good decisions.

 #### Family life